speaud/speaud/README.md

-### :wave: Hello World!

 ##### ⚡ About

 :wave: Hello World!
 Based out of Philly.
 Been in this world for over a decade or so now.
 Couldn't ask for much more.
 I mean, we basically play with Play-doh all day!
 I consider myself a very lucky, business-minded software engineer who has had the privilege to work with some very awesome people.
 Nowadays, I aim to build upon those experiences while continuously improving every day, in some way while mastering my craft.

 ##### ⚡ Fun Facts
 1. Former NCAA and FILA All-American and Academic All-American in Men's Wrestling